China Aerospace Science and Industry Corporation: U.S. investment prohibition

 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army (PLA), which included CASIC.

 Products

 CASIC is the biggest missile weapon system developing and manufacturing enterprise in China.
 It is known for developing, researching and manufacturing air defense missile systems, cruise missile systems, solid-propellant rockets, space technological products and other technologies with products covering various fields of land, sea, air, and electromagnetic spectrum.
 CASIC has provided dozens of advanced missile equipment systems for various nations, and contributed to Chinese crewed space flight, lunar exploration and other Chinese national projects.

 CASIC engages in strategic industries concerning Chinese national security.

 In early 2019, it was reported that CASIC had developed a "road-mobile laser defense system called the LW-30, which uses a high-energy laser beam to destroy targets."
 CASIC also introduced the "CM-401 supersonic anti-ship ballistic missile."

-Partnerships and joint ventures

-On September 5, 2013, the G20 summit was held in Saint Petersburg, Russia.
-China's Paramount Leader Xi Jinping and Russia's president Vladimir Putin witnessed the signing of strategic cooperation agreement between CASIC (Gao Hongwei: chairman of CASIC) and Rostec.

-On May 30, 2016, CASIC and Siemens signed a memorandum of understanding to establish a working team based on Made in China 2025 and German Industry 4.0 to establish strategic partnerships in the fields of industrial Internet and intelligent manufacturing.
-Siemens was devoted to electrification, automation, digitization, and creating an open IoT operating system based on the cloud platform.

-On July 5, 2017, witnessed by Paramount Leader Xi Jinping and chancellor Angela Merkel, chairman of CASIC Gao Hongwei and Siemens CEO Joe Kaeser signed a strategic cooperation agreement in the fields of industrial Internet and intelligent manufacturing in Berlin.
+The CASIC second academy produces five series of missiles: